Studies benefit career

 “I love having good conversations with people and getting to know the community.
 Working in a public library is about connecting people with information and what they need.

-Now intending on studying towards a Bachelor in Applied Science, Hana thrives on sharing her enthusiasm for learning to the rest of the world and subsequently is very active in both online library forums and social media platforms.
+Now studying her final papers towards the Bachelor of Library and Information Studies, Hana thrives on sharing her enthusiasm for learning to the rest of the world and subsequently is very active in both online library forums and social media platforms.

 Hana describes herself as a lifelong learner and says studying runs in her family.